ksd3/rinexpy/docs/TUTORIAL.md

 ## What next?

-- The `examples/` directory has 8 runnable scripts covering each workflow in this tutorial in more depth.
+- `examples/` has 8 runnable scripts covering each workflow above in more depth.
-- `COOKBOOK.md` has bite-sized recipes for common one-liners.
+- `COOKBOOK.md` has short recipes for common one-liners.
-- `API.md` has the per-symbol reference of everything that's exported.
+- `API.md` is the per-symbol reference for everything exported.
-- `OPTIMIZATIONS.md` and `BENCHMARKS.md` explain the performance
+- `OPTIMIZATIONS.md` and `BENCHMARKS.md` cover the performance story
-  story relative to `georinex`.
+  relative to georinex.